mdrasmus/argweaver/README.md

 ## Development

-The following Python libraries are needed for developing ArgWeaver:
+The following Python libraries are needed for developing ARGweaver:

 ```
 nose